codes.benchmark package

 codes.benchmark.bench_fcts.evaluate_interpolation(model, surr_name, test_loader, timesteps, conf, labels=None)#

-Evaluate the interpolation performance of the surrogate model.
+Evaluate the interpolation performance of the surrogate model in log-space (Δdex).

 Parameters:

-• labels (list, optional) – The labels for the chemical species.
+• labels (list, optional) – Labels for the predicted quantities.

 Returns: